KEO-cls-eedi/specification/doc/clseedi.md

 ## Control

-A control message allows the backend to communicate its desires to the local device.
+A control message allows the backend to communicate its desires to the local device or one of the subsequent devices.
+If the local device does not support the functionality, required to execute the control command, the control message SHALL be replied with "errorNumber": 4 (command not supported).
+If the subsequent device is not connected or if it does not support the functionality, required to execute the control command, the control message SHALL be replied with "errorNumber": 4 (command not supported).
 Take a look at the schema and some examples to get started:

 * [schema](clseedi/de.keo-connectivity.clseedi.control.schema.json)
 * examples